-Pilkington Eclipse AdvantageTM can be heat strengthened, fully tempered or bent, after it is cut to size.
-(Please refer to ATS Bulletin #177 for bending details).
-Pilkington recommends that Pilkington Eclipse AdvantageTM be properly cleaned and dried prior to heat treating.
+Pilkington Solar-ETM glass can be heat-strengthened, fully tempered or bent, after it is cut to size.
+(Please refer to ATS Bulletin #177 for bending details) Pilkington recommends that Pilkington Solar-ETM glass be properly cleaned and dried prior to heat-treating.
 The glass should be visibly clean at this stage to eliminate hand prints, fingerprints or other marks, which could be burnt into the surface during heat-treating.
-The Low-E coating can be facing up or down when heat treating in a horizontal furnace.
-If the furnace rollers are clean, the glass can be processed with the coating down.
+The coating can be facing up or down when heat-treating in a horizontal furnace.
+If the glass is processed with the coating facing down then the furnace rollers must be clean and the glass should not slide on them at any time.